AppliNH/AppliNH/Readme.md

 ## About Me 👨‍🎤

-I'm a 23yo French IT Engineer student.
+I'm a 23yo French CS Engineer student.

 I'm interested in various subjects such as :